Experience a Victorian Christmas 2014

 Experience a Tudor Christmas

-Go back through the centuries to the Tudor era to see how the merchant and his family would have celebrated Christmas at the Tudor Merchant's House in Pembrokeshire (18-28 December 2014) or pay a visit to a Tudor Father Christmas at Trerice in Cornwall (20-21 December 2014).
+Go back through the centuries to the Tudor era to see how the merchant and his family would have celebrated Christmas at the Tudor Merchant's House in Pembrokeshire (until 28 December 2014).